The Perfect Engagement Shoot

 You should always pick a place you're going to feel comfortable, because that's going to come across on camera and make a huge difference to your photos.

-Most couples like to do their engagement photoshoot a couple of months before the wedding, when you're close enough to start to feel excited, but far enough away not to be worrying that Auntie Muriel has changed her dinner choice for a third time!
+Most couples like to do their engagement photoshoot a couple of months before the wedding, when you're close enough to start to feel excited, but far enough away from the lead up to your wedding day!

 If you're planning to use your engagement photos for invites or save the date cards though, you might want to arrange it a bit earlier to give you enough time to get the photos back, pick your favourite and get the stationery sent out.